 - 2-3 teaspoons coconut oil

-- 1 cup of almond or oat milk
+- 1 cup of almond, oat or cow’s milk

 - Cinnamon (or cardamom) powder for dusting

 Mix all the ingredients in a blender.
-Or use a spoon and mix the ingredients in a cup or bowl until it forms a paste.
-Heat the almond or oat milk over medium heat until simmering.
+Or use a spoon and mix the ingredients in a bowl until it forms a paste.
+Heat the milk over medium heat (not boil).
 Pour the hot milk into the blender, add the mixture and whirl until smooth and frothy.
-You can also use a hand blender.
+You can also use a hand blender or a whisk.
 Dust cinnamon on top.

 2. Spicy Turmeric Ginger Latte

-This is a spicier variation of the Turmeric Ginger Latte.
-I usually add the ginger last for a fresher, spicier taste.
-But you can also add it to the saucepan and boil it with the rest.
-Adding cardamom powder make the Latte even more aromatic.
+For a spicier taste, try adding the ginger last to preserve the bite.
+Otherwise, just add it to the saucepan and boil it with the rest.
+Adding cardamom powder make the Latte more aromatic.